DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/README.md

   - With or without background

-  - Stylized dotted overlay
+  - Stylised dotted overlay

   - Overlapping number sequences on the right

-These examples can be used as a **reference** to verify script behavior or adapt for integration with your own datasets.
+These examples can be used as a **reference** to verify script behaviour or adapt for integration with your own datasets.

 ## Commercial Usage
 Thank you for your interest in this project!

 This repository is licensed under the GNU General Public License v3.0 (GPL-3.0), which permits free use, modification, and distribution for personal, academic, and open-source purposes.

-If you or your organization are considering commercial use of these original scripts & utilities - such as integration into proprietary products, commercial redistribution, or use in a commercial service - I kindly request that you review the "COMMERCIAL_USE.md" file for information on this.
+If you or your organisation are considering commercial use of these original scripts & utilities - such as integration into proprietary products, commercial redistribution, or use in a commercial service - I kindly request that you review the [COMMERCIAL_USE.md](https://github.com/DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/blob/f32929732e0b0d879a793d0209e13e0f7eae223d/COMMERCIAL_USE.md) file for information on this.

 Thank you for supporting ethical software usage and open-source sustainability!